tsugiproject/tsugi-build/vhost/README.md

 and handle things like DDOS.

-The install process should have installed the necessary software to get a certificate from LetsEngrypt so no further `apt` commands should be necessary.
+The install process should have installed the necessary software to get a certificate from LetsEncrypt so no further `apt` commands should be necessary.

 If you don't have a certificate installed and keep the vhosts